Favourited 450 times

 ● (Skills: Content Writing – English)

-5. Create a compelling fund-raising video for us:
+5. Edit and/or Create a compelling fund-raising video for us:

 we would like to create a compelling video about our organization in general or a specific project for fund-raising purposes.
 We will provide the content but we need a video expert to put it all together and tell a great story